 When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

-Available in NEW AUDIO BOOK course format.
+Available as an AUDIO BOOK

 When you purchase the audio book format, you will also automatically receive the online version, enabling you to complete the exam and receive credit.